-We analysed whole-genome-sequencing (WGS) data from 333 mosquitoes sampled from 10 sites across Tanzania (Figure 1A).
+To understand the genetic bases of resistance, we analysed whole-genome-sequencing (WGS) data from 333 mosquitoes sampled from 10 sites across Tanzania (Figure 1A).
 We performed genome-wide selection scans (GWSS) with the G123 statistic26 to test for evidence of selective sweeps in the An. funestus genome associated with known or novel IR loci (Figure 1D); grouping samples by administrative region (see Supp.
 Table 1 for per-group sample numbers).
 We detected a clear signal of elevated G123 in the region containing the Vgsc gene in samples from the Morogoro region in the southeastern part of the country (Figure 1D).
+Notably, Vgsc encodes for the voltage-gated sodium channel, where DDT binds in mosquitoes, and where mutations are strongly linked to resistance in An. gambiae (REF).
 In Kagera, Katavi, and Mwanza regions, there was no visible sign of a selective sweep at or near the Vgsc region.
 In Dodoma, Lindi, Ruvuma, and Tanga, there were peaks of elevated G123 near to Vgsc, but these appeared within the context of relatively high G123 across the chromosome (Figure 1D).